x2dtu/chess/README.md

 3. To run this program, in the command line at the project directory, run  `java -cp bin chess.Main`.
 Enjoy!

 ## Controls and Features
+This game is currently only 2-player, so one person plays white and the other person plays black.
+In addition to a single player mode against a chess AI, I'm also considering adding a setting to flip the orientation of the black pieces so that on black's turn, the black pieces are at the bottom of the screen instead of always at the top.
+Use the mouse and left click the pieces to select them and left click the target square to move the piece.
+I am also planning to add a drag and drop method of moving pieces as well, but at the moment, point and click movement is only supported.